FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Chapter 1 One-Dimensional Boundary Value Problem.md

 3. write the basic functions of element (select the interpolation functions with suitable boundary conditions)
 4. analyze each element
 5. assembly each matrix of element into a whole matrix
-6. deal with the boundary conditions
+6. deal with the boundary conditions (modify the natural boundary condition to the essential boundary condition)
 7. solve the equation and finally calculate the parameters
 `````